For a video by Sportfishing Magazine about Islamorada, click here.

 As a favor to Anglers 140 guests, Freddie can also make reservations for you for an incredible gourmet meal at the exclusive Islamorada Fishing Club, where many of the top fisherman in the WORLD hang out!
 You will have a memorable and unique dining experience at this exclusive fishing club that is not open to the general public.
 We’ve been there numerous times and it is our favorite for an excellent dining experience – great food and service, and no waiting or crowds!

-For Bluewater and deep wrecks:
+For Islamorada fishing offshore and the deep wrecks:

 – Capt.
 Jim Mulcahy, www.FinsFeathersCharters.com Tel: 305-453-0088.